 The paper contributes to the literature in several aspects.
 To the best of our knowledge, this is the first study to highlight the sensitivity of sponsoring corporations' value to the outcome of individual sporting events.
 Although NFL stadium sponsors are typically among the largest and most well-known firms listed on the U.S. stock exchanges, the outcome of a single match played by their sponsored teams can lead to significant swings in sponsor firm stock prices.
-Second, our evidence indicates that stock market reaction to game outcomes is driven, at least to a certain extent, by investor sentiment.
+Second, we provide new evidence of the presence of investor sentiment in stock pricing.
+Identifying exogenous factors that can affect the mood among large populations is a key ingredient in studying investor sentiment.
+Prior studies use such factors typically at the aggregate level, for example: sunshine (Saunders (1993) and Hirshleifer and Shumway (2003)), temperature (Cao and Wei (2005)), and aviation disasters (Kaplanski, and Levy (2010)).
+We believe that the highly popular NFL games serve well as an exogenous factor that can generate massive mood swings.
+Furthermore, NFL games and stadium sponsorship allow for analysis at the firm level.
+Our results indicate that stock market reaction to game outcomes is driven, at least to a certain extent, by investor sentiment.
 This finding is consistent with prior studies attributing countrywide market price movement after sport matches to changes in investor mood (e.g., Edmans et al. (2007)), and also with the documented emotional reactions that NFL matches can illicit (see White (1989) and Chang et al. (2012)).
 Lastly, in a broader asset pricing view, we show that the effect of game outcome on sponsoring firm value embeds various profitable stock trading opportunities.

 The paper proceeds as follows.
-Section 2 describes the data and game samples, Section 3 examines the effect of home-game outcome on sponsoring firm return, Section 4 tests for the presence of investor sentiment, Section 5 offers team performance-based stock trading opportunities, and Section 6 concludes.
+Section 2 describes the data and game samples, Section 3 examines the effect of home game outcome on sponsoring firm return, Section 4 tests for the presence of investor sentiment, Section 5 offers team performance-based stock trading opportunities, and Section 6 concludes.